 Before walking out of the Chamber, each member of the Minority left on their seats, a plaque with specific inscriptions to register their displeasure with the current government.

-The Minority action will be recorded as an International embarrassment to the nation, since dignitaries and members of the Diplomatic Corps were all these to witness the big day.
+The Minority action will be recorded as an International embarrassment to the nation, since dignitaries and members of the Diplomatic Corps were all present to witness the big day.